SteelCompendium/data-rules-md-dse/Abilities/Troubadour/2nd-Level Features/Classic Chandelier Stunt.md

   scc:
     - mcdm.heroes.v1:feature.ability.troubadour.2nd-level-feature:classic-chandelier-stunt-5-drama
   scdc:
-    - 1.1.1:13.2.3.5:06
+    - 1.1.1:11.2.3.5:06
   source: mcdm.heroes.v1
   subclass: Duelist
   target: Self and one willing ally
   type: feature/ability/troubadour/2nd-level-feature
 effects:
+  - name: Effect
-  - effect: Each target can shift up to 5 squares, including vertically, but must end this movement adjacent to the other target and on solid ground.
+    effect: Each target can shift up to 5 squares, including vertically, but must end this movement adjacent to the other target and on solid ground.
 Each target can then make a melee free strike that deals extra damage equal to twice their highest characteristic score.
-    name: Effect
 ```